ashwinitkonda/MLProjectNameTBD/README.md

 Problem Definition:
 An energy-conscious diet combined with modest physical activity improves various metabolic syndrome indices and delays the onset of diabetic complications.
 Over the last few decades, the prevalence of illnesses linked to insulin resistance, such as the metabolic syndrome and type 2 diabetes, has risen.
 In college, it is very easy to be overwhelmed with school work, extracurricular activities and other priorities and so our focus on our health takes a back seat.
 College students experience an array of mental and physical health issues due to various factors including overwhelming stress to succeed in classes as well as personal life changes.
 Having to manage all these different situations can be extremely intimidating for most students.
 Therefore, they start developing unhealthy lifestyle habits including eating more fast food, exercising less and increased alcohol consumption.
 Therefore, we wanted to complete this project to allow students to predict whether their current lifestyle is sustainable or if it will result in them developing diabetes which would hinder their lives forever.

-(Mid-Point Check-In)
+(Mid-Point Check-In):

-Dataset Modification Rationale
+Dataset Modification Rationale:
 While our project proposal discussed the macro-scale dataset, we found that the National Health and Nutrition Examination Survey (NHANES) dataset lacked statistical completeness for the laboratory medical diagnostic data points, which are key to a complete picture of a diabetes diagnosis (many patients were only surveyed for these medical biomarkers if they were already diagnosed with diabetes).
 For this reason, we chose to focus on the Pima Indians Diabetes Database for our initial model development, training, and evaluation efforts, and we have documented this progress in our midpoint report.
 That said, we have continued our exploration of the NHANES dataset in parallel and plan to compare these findings and explore the potential interplay between biomarkers and lifestyle factors in our next project phase.

 Data Collection and Cleaning